JasonSteving99/claro-lang/mdbook_docs/src/http_servers/http_servers.tmpl.md

 Claro will automatically generate a pre-configured, non-blocking web server implementation for your `HttpService` definition by using the builtin magic function `http::getBasicHttpServerForPort()`.
 This function is implemented as a compiler intrinsic that will infer the server to automatically generate based on the type asserted on the call.
-So, we can request the Claro generate a web server for the example `Greeter` service as in the example below.
+So, we can get Claro to generate a web server for the example `Greeter` service as in the example below.

 <div class="warning">
 Note that no Endpoint Handlers have been implemented yet so we should actually expect the below to fail to compile and